chrismo/hubot-poker/js/card-poker/README.md

 If the tied hands are entirely community cards, the tie is broken by whatever default computing order exists (probably the order the players joined the round).

+### Ace is Never Low

+From prior experience with token-poker, handling both high and low rank of Aces is sort of a pain in the neck.
+It's a low priority for now to handle both, but until then, Aces are high.

 ### Cards Shown on Folded Hands and Solo Winner

-This is just the default functionality.
+This is just the default functionality for now.
 Those wanting to hide cards when they succeed at a bluff are out of luck thus far.
 (Get it?
 Out of LUCK!
 HA!!)
 Ahem.

 ### 'Wild West' Betting